 DECEMBER, JANUARY, FEBRUARY

 Winter is sort of a “catch your breath” month for the Maui sport fishing industry.
-Fishing is good, but with fewer “hot” bites like we see in the summer.
+Fishing is good, but with fewer “hot” bites as we see in the summer.
 Big Eye tuna are in season during the winter.
-Big Eye are sometimes confused with yellowfin tuna (except they are fatter with…bigger eyes.
+Big Eye is sometimes confused with yellowfin tuna (except they are fatter with…bigger eyes.
 Go figure).
 Both species are simply referred to as “ahi”.
-Since Big Eye are deep water tuna, they’re most often hooked by those boats leaving wickedly early and reaching the buoys at first light, like Die Hard and Action.
+Since Big Eye are deepwater tuna, they’re most often hooked by those boats leaving wickedly early and reaching the buoys at first light, like Die Hard and Automatic.
 They are not caught every day, but when you do, break out the wasabi!!
 The mahi bite is still consistent, and striped marlin are showing up more in January.

 The inshore bite can be really good during the winter.
 Plenty of amberjack to be found.
-Travally, snapper.
-So if you’re on the fence as to whether to book a Maui bottom fishing charter or a sport fishing charter, bottom fishing can be a good choice this time of year.
+Travally, papio, snapper.
+So if you’re on the fence as to whether to book a Maui bottom fishing charter or a sport fishing charter, bottom fishing, can be a good choice this time of year.
 Granted the fish will most likely be a lot smaller, but you’ll probably catch more of them.
-A couple of sport fishing boats are outfitted with downriggers which are often effective this time of year.
 Contact me.
 I’ll get you hooked up!
-Guided shorefishing and spearfishing is also very good this time of year.
+Guided shorefishing and spearfishing are also very good this time of year.

 MAUI WINTER WEATHER: